 April is a time of transition.
 In Japan, the new school year starts in April.
 Many freshmen university students from small towns move to college dormitories or to small apartments in big cities.
-The same goes for new grads, moving from their hometowns to work for companies in big cities like Tokyo.
-April is therefore the first month of the new school year of elementary schools, junior high schools, high schools, universities and the first month of most companies’ fiscal year (31%).*
+The same goes for fresh graduates, moving from their hometowns to work for companies in big cities like Tokyo.
+April is, therefore, the first month of the new school year of elementary schools, junior high schools, high schools, universities and the first month of most companies’ fiscal year (31%).*

-Young people prepare for this new stage of their life a few months ahead, from January or February, buying furnitures, suits and making home appliances.
+Young people prepare for this new stage of their lives a few months ahead of time, in January or February, buying furniture, suits and home appliances.

-April provides marketers with many opportunities to deliver marketing campaigns and provides writers with many topics to address.
+April provides marketers with many opportunities to deliver marketing campaigns and provides writers with many topics to discuss.

-April fools day is taken very seriously by many companies as it is the best excuse to deliver viral marketing contents.
+April Fools Day is taken very seriously by many companies, as it is the best excuse to deliver viral marketing content.

-The last days of April to the beginning of May celebrates the Golden week, convective holidays spanning between 5 days to 12 days, depending companies.
+The last days of April until the beginning of May marks Golden Week, consecutive holidays spanning between 5 to 12 days, depending on the company.

-The weather is getting warmer and people start to go out for picnics, to amusement parks, and to sightseeing.
+The weather warms up and people start to go out for picnics, to amusement parks, and to go sightseeing.

 April is the biggest marketing month after January.